TechHireWorkshops/Data-Analysis-with-Python/README.md

 	df[df['Sex'] == 'male']

 shows us the records of the male passengers.
-If we want to create a new dataframe eith just the records of the male passengers with fresh indexes, we could run
+If we want to create a new dataframe with just the records of the male passengers with fresh indexes, we could run

 	first = df[df['Pclass'] == 1].reset_index()